sini/nixkraken/docs/src/guide/install/non-flakes.md

 - `lib.fakeSha256`
 - `lib.fakeSha512`

-Before using the fake hash methods, users should be aware of the [security implications of using them][nixpkgs-manual-obtain-hash-securely].
+Before using the fake hash methods, users should be aware of the [security implications of using them](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-fetchers-secure-hashes).

 ### `nix-prefetch-git`